 - How to prepare your literature search by creating a search profile;

-- Choice of databases: from general / multidisciplinary (citation) databases to discipline specific sources;
+- Choosing databases: from general / multidisciplinary (citation) databases to discipline specific sources;

 - Staying up-to-date via alerts on search profiles, RSS feeds or social networks like ResearchGate;

-- Creating your own ‘research information landscape’ by defining top authors and affiliations, top journals, and visualizing keywords with VOSviewer.
+- Creating your own ‘research information landscape’ by defining top authors and affiliations and top journals;

-The session will include a mix of a short contextual presentation and some demonstrations of search techniques and databases.
+The session will include a mix of a short contextual presentation and some demonstrations of search techniques, databases and tools.
 The main part will consist of in-class exercises based on your own topic.

 After completion of the workshop you will be able to make efficient use of available sources and tools in order to create a kick start for your thesis.
 Specifically you will be able to: